 As defined in Section 3.1, Introduction, RSAs are the geographic boundaries in which the Authority conducted environmental investigations specific to each resource topic.
-The RSA for impacts on EJ includes all census tracts within a 0.5-mile radius of the HSR Build Alternative footprint.
-The RSA is in a highly urbanized region; therefore, with the exception of a few large census tracks, most of the census tracts are small and do not extend substantially beyond the 0.5-mile RSA boundary.
-Table 5-2 provides a general definition and boundary description for the Burbank to Los Angeles Project Section RSA and reference community, which are shown in Figure 5-1 and Figure 5-2, respectively.
+The RSA for impacts on EJ includes all census tracts partially or fully within a 0.5-mile radius of the HSR Build Alternative footprint.
+The RSA is in a highly urbanized region; therefore, with the exception of a few large census tracts, most of the census tracts are small and do not extend substantially beyond the 0.5-mile RSA boundary.
+Table 5-2 provides a general definition and boundary description for the EJ RSA and reference community, which are shown in Figure 5-1 and Figure 5-2, respectively.